DID YOU KNOW?

-	Bacteria doubles in size every 20 minutes enabling Biofilm to easily spread and contaminate other areas, which increases the opportunity to spread illness.
+Bacteria doubles in size every 20 minutes enabling biofilm to easily spread and contaminate other areas, which increases the opportunity to spread illness.

-When cleaning and disinfecting surfaces, we need to break through and remove Biofilm, otherwise these colonies will be resistant to disinfectants.
+When cleaning and disinfecting surfaces, we need to break through and remove biofilm, otherwise these colonies will be resistant to disinfectants.